innovation-gateway/httpd-saml/README.md

+# Apache httpd saml

-# Using Apache httpd with mod_auth_mellon to deal with SSL and SAML and then proxy requests to your Application server.
+Using Apache httpd with mod_auth_mellon (https://github.com/UNINETT/mod_auth_mellon) to deal with SSL and SAML and then proxy requests to your Application server.

 ## Installing Apache httpd